Schrödinger’s Cat – and Cigarettes

 The next question is, ‘Do you want to lose weight and embrace a lifestyle change?’
 But if you’re happy with your lifestyle and merely want to lose weight, does this mean you can’t do one without the other?
 Anyway, they’ve already mentioned weight loss, so they could have left this question out.

-Now we have, ‘Do you want that long term (sic) sustainable approach?’
-They don’t need to say long-term and sustainable – they mean the same thing.
+Now we have, ‘Do you want that long term sustainable approach?’
+They don’t need to say long term and sustainable—they mean the same thing.
 It could simply be written as, ‘Do you want a sustainable approach?’

 This is an example, not only of nonsense, but of badly written nonsense.
 Now, let’s return to smoking for another bit of nonsense.

-For the purpose of my research I asked a friendly stewardess to provide the missing information, and discovered you can buy 400 Marlboro cancer sticks for £62 ($84) and 200 Benson & Hedges for a mere £38 ($52).
-But what is the mysterious special filter?
+For the purpose of my research I asked a friendly stewardess to provide the missing information, and discovered you can buy 400 Marlboro cancer sticks for £62 ($84) and 200 Benson & Hedges with a special filter for a mere £38 ($52).
+But what is this mysterious special filter?
 What additional poisons does it remove that the ordinary filter doesn’t?
 Do they even make them with ordinary filters?
-Probably they’re all the same and the idea of ‘special’ and the name ‘Gold’ are just publicity stunts.
+Probably they’re all the same and the idea of ‘special’ and the name ‘Gold’ are just advertising gimmicks.

 I suppose Benson and Hedges have to peddle their poisonous products somehow, but what is the point of not showing the price or any pictures?
 Is it part of the government’s drive to discourage smoking?
 Can you see a smoker, desperate after enforced abstinence for a few hours, thinking: ’I have to ask the price?
 Nah, too embarrassing!
 I won’t bother.’
 But if someone, nonetheless, does buy them it could backfire, because the buyer wouldn’t have the opportunity of being put off by seeing the horrible pictures on the pack in advance of purchase!